Alliance Theatre Educator Conference

 Professional Learning Hours

-Participants who attend the Educator Conference in real-time and access workshop recordings may complete up to 20 hours of professional learning total.
-Following the event, participants will receive a certificate to document the total number of professional learning hours completed.
+Participants who attended the Educator Conference in real-time and/or accessed workshop recordings may complete up to 20 hours of professional learning total.
+Following the event, participants receive a certificate to document the total number of professional learning hours completed.

 Most Educator Conference sessions were recorded and will be made available to participants by July 2021 through Thursday, September 30, 2021.
 Recording links will be made available to attendees at no additional cost via Sced.com.

-Conference attendees received a conference kit by mail (while supplies last).
-Conference kits will contain a Sketchbook, the Alliance Theatre's ACTivism card game, and a copy of Do You Love the Dark?, an original picture book by Maya Lawrence with illustrations by R. Gregory Christie.
+Conference attendees received a conference kit containing a Sketchbook, the Alliance Theatre's ACTivism card game, and a copy of Do You Love the Dark?, an original picture book by Maya Lawrence with illustrations by R. Gregory Christie.